nllz/IRTF-HRPC/draft-association.md

 --- abstract

-This documents aims to document the relation between Internet protocol and the right to freedom of assembly and association.
-The Internet increasingly mediates our lives and thus the ability to excise human rights.
-Since Internet protocols play a central role in the management, development and use of the Internet the relation between the two SHOULD be documented and adverse impact on this human right SHOULD be mitigated
+This documents aims to document the relation between Internet protocols and the right to freedom of assembly and association.
+The Internet increasingly mediates our lives and thus the ability to excercise human rights.
+Since Internet protocols play a central role in the management, development and use of the Internet the relation between the two SHOULD be documented and adverse impact on this human right SHOULD be mitigated.

+On the other hand there have also been methods of protest on this Internet, such as DDoS attacks, that have been harmful to Internet connectivity.
+This document aims to document forms of protest that do not have a negative impact on the Internet infrastructure.

 --- middle

 Introduction
 ============

+- D

 Vocabulary Used